OpenJobDescription/openjd-specifications/wiki/Home.md

   to report bugs.
 * [Pull Requests](https://github.com/xxyggoqtpcmcofkc/openjd-specifications/pulls): We welcome pull requests to improve this wiki documentation.
 Simply make your changes in our [GitHub Repository](https://github.com/xxyggoqtpcmcofkc/openjd-specifications/tree/mainline/wiki) and post a pull request.

-## Getting Help

-* [Discussions](https://github.com/xxyggoqtpcmcofkc/openjd-specifications/discussions): Seek help via our GitHub Discussions forum.